Celina, Ohio: Media

 Celina is served by a daily newspaper, The Daily Standard, first published in 1848.
 It circulates about 10,000 copies a day.

 Celina is also served by three local radio stations, WCSM AM and FM and WKKI FM.
 WCSM-FM broadcasts at 96.7 and plays adult contemporary music.
 WCSM-AM broadcasts at 1350 and features news, talk, and the Music of Your Life adult standards format.
 WKKI broadcasts at 94.3 and plays rock.

+Infrastructure

+Transportation

+Lakefield Airport is located 4 nmi south of Celina's central business district.